nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 10             Life In a Glasshouse         18.7413
 ```

 We have a winner!
 "True Love Waits" is officially the single most depressing Radiohead song to date.
+Along with tieing for the lowest valence, it had the second highest percentage of sad lyrics, at 16%.
+Specifically, the algorithm picked out the words "drown", "killing", "crazy", "haunted", and "leave" - the last of which was repeated six times in the chorus ("Just don't leave.
+Don't leave").

-Along with tieing for the lowest valence, 16% of its lyrics are associated with sadness.
-Hearing the song's melancholy piano progression and chorus of "Just don't leave.
-Don't leave", it looks like sentiment score did a pretty decent job here.
-To see how it stacked up across all nine albums, I calculated the average sentiment score per album and plotted each song by album release date.
+To see how sentiment evoloved across all nine albums, I calculated the average sentiment score per album and plotted each song by album release date.

 ```r
 library(RColorBrewer)